gvwilson/fiction/iffy/index.md

 The smile on Honesty's face was as bright as the Antarctic sun.
-"They warned me that I might find being Corporal Kibbens somewhat awkward at first, but he served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously for valor twice during the defense of Auckland.
+"They warned me that I might find being Corporal Kibbens somewhat awkward at first, but he served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously twice during the defense of Auckland.
 He was an outstanding soldier, and I am proud to be his inductee."

 Iffy took a step forward,